Unit 2 - Practice Quiz

 wh-questions Medium

-A. How long she has been studying French?
+A. How much time has she studied French?

 B. How long has she been studying French?